NJ3r1ha/NJ3r1ha/README.md

 ### Hello and welcome!
 My name is Nejc. 👋

-I have deep interest for programming.
-I'm a passionate learner and aspiring programmer based in Ljubljana, Slovenia.
-Currently, I'm diving deep into the world of Python programming 🐍
+I'm a **CCNA-certified networking enthusiast** based in Ljubljana, Slovenia, with a strong interest in **computer networks, infrastructure, and cybersecurity operations**.

+Currently, I’m focused on **networking fundamentals, hands-on labs, and troubleshooting**, while using Python as a supporting skill for automation and analysis.

 ## About Me

-- 💻 I'm on a mission to turn my love for coding into a rewarding career where I can tackle various challenges and solve real-world problems.
-- 📚 In my spare time, I'm an avid reader, constantly exploring new books across different genres.
+- 🌐 **Cisco CCNA certified** – solid understanding of TCP/IP, VLANs, routing & switching, IPv4/IPv6, and network troubleshooting
+- 🧪 Hands-on experience with **network labs** (VLANs, inter-VLAN routing, STP, routing protocols, basic security concepts)
+- 🔍 Interested in **NOC / SOC / Junior Network or System roles**, where I can work with real infrastructure and operational environments
+- 🐍 Basic knowledge of **Python** for scripting, automation, and learning purposes
+- 🛡️ Familiar with **fundamentals of cybersecurity**, monitoring, and incident-oriented thinking
+- 📚 Lifelong learner who enjoys breaking down complex technical concepts and improving through practice

+## Beyond Tech

-- 🌄 I find solace in nature and love to hike, allowing me to recharge and gain new perspectives.
+- 🌄 I enjoy hiking and spending time in nature to recharge
-- 👫 I cherish spending quality time with friends, sharing stories and making lasting memories.
-- 🎶 Music is a constant companion, providing the soundtrack to my life's journey.
-- 🌍 I'm an avid traveler who's always on the lookout for new adventures abroad.
-Exploring different cultures, meeting people, and savoring diverse cuisines are some of my favorite ways to gain new perspectives and enrich my life.
+- 📖 I like reading and continuous self-improvement
+- 🎶 Music helps me stay focused and motivated
+- 🌍 Curious about different cultures and perspectives

 ## Get in Touch

-📫 Feel free to connect with me on [LinkedIn](www.linkedin.com/in/nejc-jeriha-a53881b4).
-Let's chat about coding, share book recommendations, plan a hiking adventure, or exchange travel stories and recommendations!
+📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nejc-jeriha-a53881b4)

-Looking forward to connecting with fellow developers, travel enthusiasts, and anyone who shares my passion for learning and exploration.
+I’m always happy to connect with people interested in **networking, infrastructure, cybersecurity, or IT operations**.